 Hello everyone!
 Welcome to the blog post that has everything.
-Oh yes, you heard that right.
-Not only will I be talking about an amazing author and her fabulous book set in the nostalgic days of Woodstuck, but she also guest wrote something for this little ‘ol blog for Music Monday AND there’s a giveaway.
+Oh yes, no rx you heard that right.
+Not only will I be talking about an amazing author and her fabulous book set in the nostalgic days of Woodstuck, side effects but she also guest wrote something for this little ‘ol blog for Music Monday AND there’s a giveaway.
 I mean, seriously, do you GET any better than that?

 The answer is no, guys.
 No way.